 Vehicle Registration System (SIV)France adopted a new, nationwide vehicle registration system in 2009.
 This is the Système d'Immatriculation des Véhicules (SIV).
 The term "Carte Grise" no longer applies; the registration document is now called the certificat d'immatriculation.

 - The vehicle is issued with a registration number at the first point of registration.
 This remains with the car until it is destroyed or exported, regardless of its location of registration in France

 - An owner need not change the registration of a vehicle bought in a different département

 - An owner need not change the registration if they move département, although they are required to report a change of address.
 A sticker will be sent by post which must be placed in the registration document (there is no charge)

 - For full details on the vehicle registration system (in French)

-- Download the form Cerfa n°13756*02, Déclaration de retrait de la circulation d'un véhicule
+- To download the 'off road notification ;form Cerfa n°13756*02, Déclaration de retrait de la circulation d'un véhicule

 - The Certificat d'immatriculation with the text "vendu le (jour/mois/année) pour destruction" (sold to be scrapped) or "cédé le (jour/mois/année) pour destruction" (left to be scrapped)